 - Hoot by Carl Hiaasen

-View with students some of the slides from the Hoot the Movie activity.
+Step 1: View with students some of the slides from the Hoot the Movie section in Hoot: A Flashlight Readers Activity.
 Discuss the characters in the picture, the setting, and the caption.
-Share the Plot Diagram with students and have them identify where in the rise and fall of the plot this scene takes place.
+Share the Plot Diagram printable with students and have them identify where in the rise and fall of the plot this scene takes place.

-Create an Idea Web as a class: in the center describe the scene briefly; map concepts to this scene by prompting students to answer questions such as:
+Step 2: Fill out an Idea Web printable as a class.
+In the center describe the scene briefly; map concepts to this scene by prompting students to answer questions such as:

 - What part of the book is this from?